nspilman/natespilmandotcom/blog/How-to-organize-a-creative-project-remotely.md

 #### Tools -

 1. Google forms for signups, voting, cover submission, surveys.
 2. Email for mass communication to everyone participating.
-I also text people / IG or Fb message people individually as needed.
+I also text people / IG or FB message people individually as needed.
 3. Soundcloud for hosting the playlist, the project deliverable.
 4. Google Meet for video conferencing.
 Any conferencing platform would do.
 5. I use a [blogpost on my website](https://natespilman.com/blog/everyone-plays-the-same-song/) - probably the site you're reading this on - as a landing page for the project, with links to the signup and pertinent information.